HaCoGames/Diashow-Website/README.md

 # Diashow Website

 A website that displays images which you can upload.

+## Installation

+1. Clone the repository
+2. Install the dependencies
+3. Run `npm install`
+4. Run `npm start`
+5. Navigate to `localhost:8080` (or the port you choose as an environment variable or in the config file).

+## Usage

+1. Navigate to `localhost:8080` (or the port you choose as an environment variable or in the config file) and the images will be displayed.
+2. Upload an image via the upload page (visitable by a button).

+## Author

+This repository is maintained by HaCoGames.

+## License

+This project is licensed under the MIT License.

+Thank you for your interest!